-Next Training Session - Tuesday 28 May 13
+Next Training Session - Tuesday 23 Apr 24

-Bristol Shotokan Karate Club - we are a small club based in North Bristol, England, with karate-ka at all levels from 10 kyu to 3rd dan.
+Bristol Shotokan Karate Club - we are a small club based in North Bristol, England, with karate-ka at all levels from 10 kyu to 3rd Dan.

 Shotokan Karate came to Britain in the 1960's and is a Japanese unarmed defence system, only used to defend yourself when being attacked.
 Clubs soon opened up all over the country, and has continued to be popular form of fitness and self development.

 In 1993 Totterdown closed due to refurbishment of the property, and that is when Bristol Shotokan moved to the hall of the Holy Trinity in Horfield.
-Ed is now helped by Sensei Guy March (1st Dan), former student of Sensei Bryan Gideon of Backwell SKC.

 We are affiliated to the KUGB, who are an association consisting of over 400 clubs, all of which practice Shotokan Karate.
 We have regular gradings in Bristol from Sensei Bob Poynton (7th dan) of the KUGB.